gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 * prevents the car from being driven by buttons on the car
 * car decelerates instead of stopping immediately
 * the signal from the keyfob needs to be continuous, and the keyfob I tested had a continuous signal for 20 feet, then a blinking, inconsistent signal out to 100 feet because of trouble transmitting longer distances.
 The car could only be driven within the shorter 20 foot range.
+* remotely driving the car could make it harder for the kid to learn the association between using their controls and moving

 ### Instructions:
 Get a keyfob remote and receiver module with four buttons. (search for 2262/2272 4CH key remote control).